 Generally, when farmers opt for intercropping, (a method where two or more crops are cultivated on the same land) they choose plants that complement each other.
 For instance, spices are planted between trees as they require very less sunlight.

-The interesting thing about this combination of intercropping is that where the rubber is a water-intensive crop, excessive water can kill the roots of passion fruit plants.
+The interesting thing about this combination of intercropping is that where the rubber drains a lot of groundwater, excessive water can kill the roots of passion fruit plants.
 In terms of sunlight too, passion fruit needs 6-8 hours of sunlight every day but tall rubber plantations limit the same.

 “I had never heard about passion fruit.
 I had no idea about its colour, shape, size.
 All I knew was it provides key nutrients, is rich in antioxidants, boosts the immune system and is a good source of fibre,” informs Louis.